salusgames/mobile-framework/README.md

 To show an interstitial advert include `using SalusGames.MobileFramework.Advertisements.Unity;` at the top of your script and use `UnityAdsManager.ShowInterstitialAd(float waitTime);` to show the advert and wait for the duration of `waitTime` before showing another interstitial advert

 ### Disabling/Enabling Ads
-You can disable & enable the showing of ads by changing the `AdsDisabled` property.
+You can disable & enable the showing of ads by changing the `UnityAdsManager.AdsDisabled` property.

 ## Store Reviews
 Include `using SalusGames.MobileFramework.Review;` at the top of your script and use `StoreReview.Request();` to prompt for a review.